filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 ## Abstract

-The only mechanism today by which storage providers (SPs) are permitted to commit data in sectors is to make a deal with the built-in storage market actor.
+The only mechanism today by which storage providers (SPs) are permitted to commit data in sectors is to complete a deal with the built-in storage market actor.
 The built-in market actor is expensive in gas, and offers only basic functionality.
-Requiring its use raises costs and limits the utility and value of sectors, and the applications that can be built on Filecoin.
+Requiring its use raises costs for those who don't need its features and limits the utility and value of sectors, and the applications that can be built on Filecoin.

 This cost and inconvenience is unnecessary in the common cases of verified deals with no client payments, and storage arrangements that do not require any on-chain deal.
-The verified registry actor already records deal-like information describing DataCap allocation terms.
+The verified registry actor already records DataCap allocation "deal" terms on-chain;
+duplicating this information in a built-in market deal is an unnecessary cost.

 This proposal adds new onboarding methods which support direct commitment of data into sectors, without necessary reference to any deal.